Muslim Wedding in Karnataka: Nikah Traditions in Bangalore

 Signing the Nikah-nama

+The Nikah-nama is both the religious record and the legal document of the marriage under Muslim Personal Law.
 The Nikah-nama (marriage contract) is signed by the bride, groom, and witnesses.
 This document is the legal record of the marriage under Muslim Personal Law and includes the Meher details, the names of witnesses, and the conditions agreed upon.
 The Qazi retains a copy, and the couple and their families receive theirs.
+Couples can also register the marriage through the Karnataka Kavivaha Mitra portal for additional legal documentation.

 Dua (Prayers)